George Sigerson: GAA supporter

 The Sigerson Cup, the top division of third level Gaelic Football competition in Ireland is named in his honour.
 Sigerson donated the salary from his post at UCD so that a trophy could be purchased for the competition.
 In 2009, he was named in the Sunday Tribunes list of the "125 Most Influential People In GAA History".
 The cup was first presented in 1911, with the inaugural winners being UCD.

 Death

-George Sigerson died at his home in 3 Clare Street, Dublin, on 17 February 1925, aged 89, after a short illness.
-He was predeceased by his wife, Hester Varian, whom he married at St. Mary's Pro-Cathedral, Marlborough Street, Dublin, on 1 December 1861.
-She published poems and short stories in various journals and wrote one novel A Ruined Race (1889, Ward & Downey).
-She died in 1898.
+He married Hester Varian at St. Mary's Pro-Cathedral in Dublin on 1 December 1861.
 The couple had four children.
-One of these, William, predeceased both parents; two others (George Patrick and the poet and sculptor Dora Maria) would predecease their father.
-Only one of George and Hester Sigerson's children, Anna Hester, also a writer, like her parents and sister, outlived them both.Profile (with dates of birth and death of children), findagrave.com; accessed 8 July 2015.
+The eldest William, died aged two; two others (George and Dora) would predecease their father.
+Only one of their children, Hester, also a writer, outlived them both.
+George Sigerson died at his home in Clare Street, Dublin, on 17 February 1925, aged 89, after a short illness.